semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ### Legend content

-If you need to add the name of the data set in the legend and what it refers to, then use the secondary text `--gray-500` of the same size as the set name.
+If you need to add the name of the data set in the legend and what it refers to, then use the secondary text `--text-secondary` of the same size as the set name.

 ![venn chart legend](static/venn-legend.png)